Prince-K-Ado/GroupE_MAD_Project/Initial_Mockup.md

 - **Resource Categories:** Buttons or links to categories like food, housing, medical, etc.
 - **Active Requests:** List or grid of current needs in the community (e.g., "Looking for groceries", "Need medical supplies").
 - **Available Volunteers:** A list of volunteers currently offering help.
-- **Call to Action:** A prominent button to "Make a Request" or "Offer Help".
+- **Call to Action:** A prominent button to "Make a Request" or "Offer Help". (donation call lines, external resources- links)

 ---